flaviostutz/gh-workflows-serverless/README.md

       # used by pipeline to set environment url in GH
       environment-url: http://${param:siteName}
     ```

+    In your package.json, add script "sls:print": "sls print"

   * If the result of the command 'sls deploy' returns an URL, which is common when deploying an API, use the first URL found